-It's possible that different samples of each of these onion types might have produced different results, but what's key is that the variation exists in the first place: some onions will be more bitter, some more sweet, some brighter, some more deep and complex.
-Much like my fresh tomato sauce recipe, mixing them together produced the most well-rounded and complex flavor of all.
+It's possible that different samples of each of these onion types might have produced different results, but what's key is that the variation exists in the first place: Some onions will be more bitter, some more sweet, some brighter, some deeper and more complex.
+Much like with my fresh tomato sauce recipe, mixing them together produced the most well-rounded and complex flavor of all.

-The bottom line is none of the onions were bad, and you can make great soup from any one of them*.
-And yet I can't help but think, why not get more bang for your buck by using a blend of varieties?
-I won't go as far as to say that using multiple onion varieties is a requirement of great French onion soup, but I do think that if you're shopping, there's no harm in mixing it up.
+The bottom line is that none of the onions were bad, and you can make great soup from any one of them.** And yet I can't help but think, why not get more bang for your buck by using a blend of varieties?
+I won't go so far as to say that using multiple onion varieties is a requirement of great French onion soup, but I do think that if you're shopping around and have options, there's no harm in mixing it up.

-* Red onions take on a bit of a dull gray color compared to the other types when browned, but this doesn't bother me much once they're simmered in the broth.
+** Red onions take on a bit of a dull gray color compared with the other types when browned, but this doesn't bother me much once they're simmered in the broth.

 If not, inexpensive yellow onions are probably your best bet.